 When it comes to entertainment costs such as eating out it might mean only buying the happy hour specials, sharing a meal or finding a 2-for-1 dinner coupon.

-Being cost conscious when it comes to vacationing might mean staying at a cheaper hotel or an Airbnb residence that costs less.
+Being cost conscious when it comes to vacationing might mean staying at an alternative to a hotel like an Airbnb that costs less.
 It might mean foregoing expensive attractions and taking advantage of the natural scenery at your vacation destination instead.

 Cost conscious people work to spend money smarter instead of just for the sake of saving.